 Continuous Integration

-Vortex offers continuous integration configurations for GitHub Actions and CircleCI providers that allows to automate the process of building, testing, and deploying your site.
+Vortex offers continuous integration configurations for GitHub Actions and CircleCI providers that allow you to automate the process of building, testing, and deploying your site.

 The workflow configuration is identical for both continuous integration providers.
 You would need to choose one of them and follow the setup instructions.